General Notes

 The closest and most convenient airport to come to Princeton is Newark Liberty International (EWR).
 Most participants will find that the best solution for domestic flights within the US.
 This is the recommended airport unless the cost is significantly higher than other alternatives.
 From there it is convenient to take the train as described above.

 Another option is flying into John F. Kennedy International Airport (JFK) or LaGuardia International Airport (LGA) at the cost of additional travel time.
 From JFK, the easiest is probably to the Airtrain to Jamaica Station and then take the Long Island Rail Road (LIRR) or to New York Penn Station.
-Alternatively there is the subway or a bus (NYC Airporter with service from JFK to NYC Penn Station.
+There are multiple options (e.g. LIRR, Subway + Airtrain) to get from/to JFK to/from NYC Penn Station.
 From NYC Penn Station, you can take the train to Princeton as described above.

 In general long distance taxis will be costly and should be avoided.
 Uber and Lyft should be possible on and around the Princeton campus (incl.
 Princeton Junction train station) at a modest price.